aragon/hack/docs/tutorial.md

 ## Descriptive transactions

-Aragon wants to be as user friendly as possible, so it provides an easy way for developers to describe what their smart contracts do in a human readable way.
+Aragon wants to be as user friendly as possible, so it provides an easy way for developers to describe what their smart contracts do in a human-readable way.
 It's called [Radspec](human-readable-txs.md).
-It works by putting `@notice` statements alongside a human readable description for the function.
+It works by putting `@notice` statements alongside a human-readable description for the function.
 In our example, we use the input `step` to describe what is doing our function at runtime.

 ```solidity
 contract CounterApp is AragonApp {